 Pieces easily fit together to form the hoop.

 HOOPERSIZE is recommended for ages 6 and up, but the little ones will want to play with it too.
 They can play and have fun, but might not be able to follow along with Miss Kellee in the videos.

 Our 6 year old struggled the first couple of times he tried to HOOPERSIZE so we put it away and tried again another day.
 The third time he tried it, he was able to do it and had a really fun time.
 Older children should be able to pick it up even faster.
 You can see how excited he gets in the video when he realizes that he can HOOPERSIZE.

 My favorite part of the HOOPERSIZE fitness kit is the DVDs.
 Miss Kellee does an outstanding job.
 She is a great teacher and motivator.
 She was nicknamed “the Pied Piper with a Boom Box” by the LA Times.
 If you watch the DVDs, you will want to get up and move.
 I tried it, following Miss Kellee's instructions and it was a really fun way to get some exercise.

 HOOPERSIZING is a fabulous way for the whole family to get some exercise while having fun.
 I am excited to have the HOOPERSIZE fitness kit for the cold winter months when the kids will be indoors more and will need an outlet for their excess energy.

 Enter to win a HOOPERSIZE Fitness Kit.
 (USA only)

-I love frozen raspberries so when I saw raspberries on sale this week at the store, I decided to stock up and freeze extras.
-They are $1 per container at Meijer and 99 cents per container at Schnuck's.
+Since we love frozen raspberries, when I see raspberries on sale, I stock up and freeze extras.
 Of course, anytime you can get fresh picked berries, they will freeze wonderfully too.
 Frozen berries are delicious and they work well in recipes too.